Daily Almanac for

 6. binding, book binding, cover, back, protective covering, protective cover, protection

-usage: the front and back covering of a book; "the book had a leather binding"
+usage: the protective covering on the front, back, and spine of a book; "the book had a leather binding"

 7. back, cloth covering

-usage: the part of a garment that covers your back; "they pinned a `kick me' sign on his back"
+usage: the part of a garment that covers the back of your body; "they pinned a `kick me' sign on his back"

 8. back, backrest, support